onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Heylighen, F., Kostov, I., & Kiemen, M. (2013).
 Mobilization Systems: technologies for motivating and coordinating human action.
 In Peters M. A., Besley T. and Araya D. (Ed.), The New Development Paradigm: Education, Knowledge Economy and Digital http://pcp.vub.ac.be/Papers/MobilizationSystems.pdf

+Marsh, L., & Onof, C. (2008).
+Stigmergic epistemology, stigmergic cognition.
+Cognitive Systems Research,

+Newman, M. E. J. (2003).
+The structure and function of complex networks.
+SIAM Review, 167–256.

+Parunak, H. V. D. (2006).
+A survey of environments and mechanisms for human-human stigmergy.
+In D. Weyns, H. V. D. Parunak, & F. Michel (Eds.), Environments for Multi-Agent Systems II (pp. 163–186).
+Springer.

+Ricci, A., Omicini, A., Viroli, M., Gardelli, L., & Oliva, E. (2006).
+Cognitive stigmergy: A framework based on agents and artifacts.
+Third International Workshop on Environments for Multiagent Systems (E4MAS 06).

+Robles, G., Merelo, J. J., & Gonzalez-Barahona, J. M. (2005).
+Self-organized development in libre software: a model based on the stigmergy concept.
+Proceedings of the 6th International Workshop on Software Process Simulation and Modeling (ProSim 2005), 16.

+Sumi, R., Yasseri, T., Rung, A., Kornai, A., & Kertész, J. (2011).
+Characterization and prediction of Wikipedia edit wars.
+Retrieved from http://journal.webscience.org/523/

 Jøsang, A., Ismail, R., & Boyd, C. (2007).
 A survey of trust and reputation systems for online service provision.
 Decision Support Systems, Emerging Issues in Collaborative Commerce, 43(2), 618–644. doi:10.1016/j.dss.2005.05.019